pyscripter/python4delphi/PythonForDelphi/Readme.txt

   2) Install the VCL components (this is optional)
      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  For recent versions of Delphi, install the "PythonVCL_d" package located in the
+  Components folder and add the folder "...\Components\Sources\Core".

   For Delphi 3, install the "PythonVCL_d3" package located in the Components folder
   and add the folder "...\Components\Sources\VCL".